mhmdmhd6/Mac-OS-Desktop/README.md

 ![Screenshot 2021-07-21 173325](https://user-images.githubusercontent.com/79286306/126493067-447f65c7-b027-4a10-99e0-ba2e0c6fc71b.jpg)

 | Note app   | Calculator App  |
 |------------|-----------------|
 | <img src="https://user-images.githubusercontent.com/79286306/126500902-53b741ce-cf55-4a02-8bef-e39cdfb6ed02.jpg" width="100%"> | <img src="https://user-images.githubusercontent.com/79286306/126493762-24c2d28d-7826-4f23-ab68-02842cdf5ffc.jpg" width="100%"> |

+> This is how the Notes Application looks like and it's ready to be used to write your texts :)
+> And here is how the calculator looks like

 📌 Please feel free to contribute to this project with your commmits, and share this with your friends if you like this projects.😁 😃